Make sure your starter home has investment potential

 Remember though – rentals are heavily dependent on location.
 For example, buying a home near a university can be a brilliant investment because you can easily rent it out to students.
 But, if you’d prefer to rent your property to a young family, invest in a neighbourhood popular to that segment of the market.

-Apart from the location, rental values are also dependent upon the positioning of the house in relation to other properties.
+Apart from the location, rental values are also dependent upon the positioning of the house in relation to other properties for sale in Dubai.
 A big house situated in amongst clusters of apartments is likely to fetch way less than a small corner home with spacious surroundings and an abundance of natural light.
 Also, keep in mind you need to ensure that the rental income you get is higher than your mortgage.
 According to propertyfinder.ae’s latest data, emerging communities in Dubai, such as Sports City or Silicon Oasis, offer yields of over 9 per cent.1

 If you are going to stay in your starter home for a while, invest in home décor considering the number of years you plan to be there.
 If it’s for five or six years, you need not go overboard with things like a deluxe kitchen, lavish bathroom fittings or an expensive high-maintenance garden.